Urological Research Foundation's home page

 William J. Catalona, M.D. - Medical Director of the Urological Research Foundation

-Dr. Catalona runs the largest prostate cancer screening program in the country.
-He is known for having discovered that the PSA (prostate specific antigen) blood test could be used as a first-line screening test for prostate cancer.
+Dr. Catalona conceived and ran the largest prostate cancer screening program in the country.
+He is known for having discovered that the PSA (prostate-specific antigen) blood test could be used as a first-line screening test for prostate cancer.
 His screening studies of 35,000 men in St. Louis led to the approval of the PSA test and the free PSA test by the U.S. Food and Drug Administration.
+He also led the pivotal study that led to FDA approval of the Prostate Health Index test (PHI).